kylejcarlton/kylejcarlton.github.io/_posts/2016-10-05-WiFi-Temperature-Monitor-Part2.md

 Here are the results after a few days:

-<iframe width="697" height="431" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/1ir8ENcChkleHsPGUWlmbGlXQQTnxPHI-o29nMX9jvO8/pubchart?oid=280457042&amp;format=interactive"></iframe>
+<iframe width="697" height="431" seamless frameborder="0" scrolling="no" style="display: block; margin: 0 auto" src="https://docs.google.com/spreadsheets/d/1ir8ENcChkleHsPGUWlmbGlXQQTnxPHI-o29nMX9jvO8/pubchart?oid=280457042&amp;format=interactive"></iframe>

 The [Google Sheet] is here (create a copy to view Script Editor and make changes) and I also posted the code as a [Gist here].
 API keys, device ID’s etc. are all variables to be defined at the beginning of the Script.